 While we don't know or can explain the science behind this, it is just an assumption that the boiling water causes the weed to constrict cutting off the life flow of any functions of the plant.
 It's as simple as that...I guess.

-As I stated at the beginning of this article, due to the time involved, having a professional weed control company eliminate the Khaki Weed in your lawn could be expensive.
-You may choose to do it yourself because of this.
-However, if it's something you don't want to address, and you live in Carlsbad, Artesia, or Southeast New Mexico, you can contact Horizon Pest Control of Carlsbad, New Mexico and we will be glad to give you an idea of what it may cost.
+As I stated at the beginning of this article, due to the time involved, having a professional weed control company get rid of the Khaki Weed in your yard could be expensive.
+You may choose to treat your own yard because of this.
+However, if you're not comfortable doing your own yard spray and are in Carlsbad, Artesia, or Southeast New Mexico, contact Horizon Pest Control and we'll be glad to give you an idea of what service may cost.
+Estimates are free.

 Otherwise, we wish you great success in getting rid of this troublesome weed from your lawn and yard.